Perth Hebrew Congregation: History

 In 1974, a row unfolded between rabbi Coleman of PHC and rabbi Uri Themal of Temple David, Perth's Reform congregation.
 The two previously ran end-of-term seminars together at Mount Lawley Senior High School.
 During rabbi Themal's absence, rabbi Coleman made the decision to split the children into two separate groups, Orthodox and Reform for religious instruction.
 Rabbi Themal attended the Royal Commission on Human Relationships where he supported the end of the criminalisation of homosexuality.
 He accused rabbi Coleman as using this as justification to split the religious education of the children into two groups.

 However, in 1979, the PHC rabbi emeritus, Louis Rubin-Zachs made history when he addressed congregants at Temple David.
 In a Thanksgiving service for the Egypt–Israel peace treaty.
 He told the congregation that in addressing them he was honouring the late Brigadier Philip Masel, a member of both PHC and Temple David.
 In 1980, both PHC and Temple David coordinated Jewish courses at Mount Lawley College of Advanced Education as part of its community programs.
 The program covered eight areas of Jewish study, including Bible study, Hebrew classes, Jewish representation in dramatic literature as well as classes pertaining to politics, economics and archaeology of Israel and the Middle East.

 In 1989, Rabbi Dovid Freilich, distanced the congregation from reports of a rift between established members and recent immigrants from South Africa.
 Freilich understood disagreements as a "misunderstanding".
 He welcomed the involvement of South African Jewry, defining them as a community "who have a wealth of communal experience and are keen to give of themselves to the community."
 Freilich also reported to have "excellent relations" with Temple David.
 He expanded: "There seems no positive purpose in Orthodox Jews shunning the Temple."

-In January 1990, the Kosher Food Store, located in the synagogue's grounds, was daubed with anti-semitic graffiti.
+In January 1990, the Kosher Food Store, located in the synagogue's grounds, was daubed with antisemitic graffiti.

 In March 1992, Jonathan Sacks, on his first Australian tour as Chief Rabbi of the United Hebrew Congregations of the Commonwealth arrived in Perth to mark the centenary of the PHC.
 Sacks was the keynote speaker at the centennial dinner, where he praised the increasing Jewish population in Perth: "I wonder if there's another community golah (diaspora) which could say as Perth has said that in the last 15 years its population has increased by 100 percent."
 Sacks also praised Rabbi Coleman, quoting a radio interviewer that he was the "Jewish community's greatest contribution to the life of Western Australia."

 In 1993, Rabbi Freilich started a yeshiva, the Yeshivat Rodef Shalom (Pursuer of Peace).
 Students also received classes from Carmel School Jewish Studies head, Yaakov Levi.

-In July 2004, the synagogue was heavily defaced with anti-Semitic vandalism.
+In July 2004, the synagogue was heavily defaced with antisemitic vandalism.

 In 2022, it was proposed by City of Vincent to name a lane way on Brisbane Street honouring both the Brisbane Street and Palmerston synagogues.
 Shule Lane, which lies between both of the original synagogues, has since been incorporated by the municipality.